p0dalirius/Awesome-RCE-techniques/Frameworks/Tomcat/techniques/Upload-an-app/README.md

 ## Exploitation

-### Step 1: Access the Tomcat manager and upload the webshell plugin
+### Step 1: Access the Tomcat manager and upload the webshell application

 First of all, you will need to access the Apache Tomcat `/manager` page at http://127.0.0.1:10080/manager/html, and connect to it with an high privilege account of the Apache Tomcat server.

 ![](./imgs/manager.png)

-Then choose the WAR file of the webshell plugin and click on "Deploy":
+Compile the webshell application or download a release here: https://github.com/p0dalirius/Tomcat-application-webshell/.
+Then choose the WAR file of the [webshell application](https://github.com/p0dalirius/Tomcat-application-webshell/) and click on "Deploy":

 ![](./imgs/upload_a_plugin.png)